gromaxbro/R-proxy-server/Readme.md

 # Go Forward Proxy

-A basic HTTP/HTTPS forward proxy built from scratch in Go.
+A  HTTP/HTTPS forward proxy built from scratch in Go.
 The proxy accepts client connections, authenticates users, forwards HTTP requests, and establishes TCP tunnels for HTTPS using the HTTP `CONNECT` method.

 ## Features